-SANITARY STANDARDS PROTOCOL

-FOR MASSAGE THERAPY
+SANITARY STANDARDS PROTOCOL FOR MASSAGE THERAPY

-The CNESST's Guide

-to Sanitary Standards

-in the Workplace must

-be read an applied, as

-well as its Guide to

-Sanitary Standards for

-the Workplace in the

-Therapeutic Care SectorCOVID-19.
-However, some

-specific recommendations

-for massage therapy are

-necessary in order for

-everyone to have a safe

-and healthy workplace.
+The CNESST's Guide to sanitary standards in the workplace, as well as its Guide to sanitary standards for the workplace in the Therapeutic Care Sector-COVID-19 must be read and applied.
+However, some specific recommendations for massage therapy are necessary in order for everyone to have a safe and healthy workplace.

-HYGIENIC MEASURES
+HYGENIC MEASURES

-- The massage therapist must make sure that the massage room, the waiting room and the bathroom are disinfected with an approved virucidal and bactericidal disinfectant; - It is recommended that the client be offered to wear a face cover.
-However, this is not compulsory; - The massage therapist must wear a procedural mask at all times; - It is not necessary to change the procedural mask between each client.
-The mask must be changed if it is dirty, wet, if it becomes difficult to breathe properly or after a period of 4 hours.
-The massage therapist must remove their mask by handling the elastics and without touching the paper and must wash their hands, forearms and elbows with soap and water for at least 20 seconds or disinfect them with a hydroalcoholic solution; (How to put on and remove a mask).
-Throw the mask away; - The massage therapist must wear eye protection, protective glasses or a visor covering the face down to the chin, during the massage.
-During maneuvers close to the face, it is strongly recommended to favor the use of the visor; - It is recommended to change the protective wear between each client, however this measure is not compulsory; - The massage therapist must not wear loose clothing or jewelry.
-They must tie their hair back if necessary, and have irreproachable personal hygiene; - Do not leave magazines, books, newspapers or promotional flyers on tables or in the massage room; - Have enough hydroalcoholic hand solution (60% or more) in inventory and place it at the reception, in the bathroom and in each massage room;

-- ★ Encourage contactless payment;

-- romote respiratory etiquette;

-- Make sure that the client washes or disinfects their hands immediately upon arrival;

-- Disinfect the bathroom at the middle and at the end of the day, as well as between each use.
-Clean the doorknob, the flush handle, the faucets, and the toilet seat;

-- It is encouraged to have a water dispenser with paper cups;

-- Ensure that all the equipment used can be disinfected or washed between each client;

-- Make sure that all complementary massage equipment or accessories are stored or covered, and not in the open air:

-- Helpful info sheets
+- The massage therapist must make sure that the massage room, the waiting room and the bathroom are disinfected with an approved virucidal and bactericidal disinfectant; - \star The massage therapist and the client must both wear a procedure mask at all times; - The massage therapist and must wear ocular protection, safety glasses, or a visor that goes to the chin, during the massage; - The massage therapist must wear a protective blouse, a uniform, or a short sleeved lab coat and change it between clients; - The massage therapist must not wear loose clothing or jewelry.
+They must tie their hair back if necessary, and have irreproachable personal hygiene; - Do not leave magazines, books, newspapers or promotional flyers on tables or in the massage room; - Have enough hydroalcoholic hand solution (60% or more) in inventory and place it at the reception, in the bathroom and in each massage room; - 🐈 Encourage contactless payment; - Promote respiratory etiquette; - 🐈 Make sure that the client washes or disinfects their hands immediately upon arrival; - Disinfect the bathroom at the middle and at the end of the day, as well as between each use.
+Clean the doorknob, the flush handle, the faucets, and the toilet seat; - 🐈 It is encouraged to have a water dispenser with paper cups; - Make sure that all materials are washable (no heated blankets or mattress covers, nor covers that cannot be washed); - Make sure that all complementary massage equipment or accessories are stored or covered, and not in the open air. - 🐈 Helpful info sheets - Daily verifications list - Environmental health - Respiratory etiquette and hygiene - Physical Distancing in the workplace - Workplace Reopening (for employers) - Measures implemented by the employers - Workplace exclusion (worker isolation) - Psychosocial Risks related to work

-- Daily Verifications List

-- Environmental Health

-- Respiratory Etiquette and Hygiene

-- Physical Distancing in the Workplace

-- Workplace Reopening

-- Measures Implemented by the Employers

-- Workplace Exclusion (Worker Isolation)

-- Psychosocial Risks Related to Work